 Below is an outline of each qualification (current or proposed) within the coach education model relating to coaching youth rugby union.
 A key change in approach is the integration of refereeing content into a number of qualifications, notably the entry level courses.

-This course acts as an entry to the qualification for those coaches who are currently coaching 15-a-side rugby, but have not been involved in coaching children's rugby union.
-This youth variation will qualify you to coach and referee the 15-a-side game, gaining a Referee Level 1 certificate in the process.
+This course acts as an entry qualification for coaches who are currently coaching youth rugby and will also include content on refereeing the 15-a-side game.
 Through your work you will be better able to develop core technical and tactical skills and core values in your players in an active, purposeful, enjoyable and safe environment.

 On completion coaches will be able to:-

 This course is organised by approved coaching centres and delivered by Scottish Rugby accredited coach educators.
 It will last approximately 34 hours (24 hours on course, 10 hours home study) and coaches must attend all three days to receive the final qualification

 This course is competence based and involves on-course appraisal.
 It involves both classroom and outdoor practical activities, where coaches will be expected to participate fully in all sessions.